tjvantoll/articles/hackster/kid-tracker/article.md

 notecard.sendRequest(req2);
 ```

-And finally, we flip the boolean back to `false` as we’ve now finished handling the button press.
+And finally, we flip the boolean back to `false`, as we’ve now finished handling the button press.

 ```cpp
 locationRequested = false;